kramer003/AutoML-in-Cloudera-Machine-Learning/README.md

 ```
 h2o.save_model(model=aml.leader, path=os.path.realpath('.') + '/models', force=True)
 ```

+Note the path of the saved model as you will need it for step #2 and #3, unless you would like to use the default model that comes with this example, which would require no changes.
+Your actual model name may be slightly different.
+`'/home/cdsw/models/StackedEnsemble_AllModels_AutoML_20210525_151323'`

 ### 2. Real-time Predictions
 The [`2_real_time_predicitons.py`](https://github.com/kramer003/AutoML-in-Cloudera-Machine-Learning/blob/main/code/2_real_time_predictions.py) file deploys our Stacked Ensemble as a REST API Endpoint for real-time scoring.